Synopsis

 The scientists who published the 2022 work identified a spatial overlap between the cocoon and the core of the Sagittarius dwarf spheroidal galaxy [2].
 By examining data taken by NASA’s Fermi satellite, they concluded that the cocoon’s gamma-ray signal comes directly from this core.
 The scientists then attributed the signal to the combined gamma-ray emission of a speculative population of rapidly spinning neutron stars called millisecond pulsars in the galaxy’s core.

 To assess those claims, Eckner and his colleagues conducted a detailed reanalysis of the Fermi data.
 They used a combination of data-driven background-optimization techniques and photon-count statistical methods.
 This analysis was backed up by dedicated numerical simulations.
-The researchers concluded that the cocoon’s apparent excess of gamma-ray emission is probably caused by statistical fluctuations in our Galaxy.
+The researchers concluded that the cocoon’s apparent excess of gamma-ray emission is probably caused by statistical fluctuations in the Fermi bubbles.
 The need to invoke the Sagittarius galaxy and its putative pulsar population is unnecessary, they say.

 –Ryan Wilkinson